-I interviewed Nick McCooke to get the whole story behind the invention of next-generation sequencing (NGS) at Solexa and his latest adventure in the sequencing world with DNA Electronics.
+Nick McCooke shares the story behind the invention of next-generation sequencing at Solexa and his latest adventure in the sequencing world with the company DNA Electronics.

-So I decided to speak with McCooke to hear first-hand about his journey with both Solexa and DNAe, the ups and downs he faced on the way, and the excitement that inevitably comes from making a breakthrough after lots of hard work.
+I spoke with McCooke to hear first-hand about his journey with both Solexa and DNA Electronics, the ups and downs he faced on the way, and the excitement that inevitably comes from making a breakthrough after lots of hard work.

 Let’s start with Solexa.
 How did you get involved with it?